amonull/BPM/templates/README.md

 All parameters inside a Template must have capital first letters.
 Name and name are not the same parameter and will not be treated as such.

+The parameters `Name`, `Version`, `Revision`, and `URL` must exist in the template for an installation to happen, the rest of the parameters are not required.

 > Accepted parameters

 1. Name